haekb/nolf1-modernizer/readme.md

 ## Patch 3

-- Patched out GameSpy from dedicated/hosted servers and the server browser
+- Patched out GameSpy from dedicated/hosted servers and the server browser.
-- Fixed a bug in ai path finding causing values to not always be accurate
+- Fixed a bug in ai path finding causing values to not always be accurate.
+- Fixed a silent out of range bug that could cause enemies to disappear and travel to a nearby galaxy at FTL speed!

 ## Additional Config Commands